PhilipYip1988/python-notebooks/anaconda/linux/install.md

 Binaries associated with the Anaconda base Python environment are found in ```~/anaconda3/bin``` folder or the ```~/miniconda3/bin``` folder.

 As Miniconda is a bootstrap version of Anaconda most of the binaries are not preinstalled in the Miniconda base Python environment.
-Typically these only become available when they are installed, however this is usually in another custom Python environment (see next section).
+Typically these only become available when they are installed, however this is usually in another custom Python environment.
+The conda package manager can be used to create Python environments for the latest version of Jupyter and Spyder from the community channel conda-forge or from the spyder developers release candidate channel.
+A custom Jupyter environment can also be equipped with R allowing use of the R kernel.
+Use of the conda package manager is covered in more detail in the next tutorial [conda](./conda.md).

 If a search for python is made, notice that there is: